-2.18.11.2.2 Selection and Terms of University Mediators for Academic Faculty
+2.18.11.2.2 Selection and Terms of University Mediators for Academic Faculty shall jointly forward recommendations to the President.

-The President of Faculty Senate and the Provost shall solicit nominations for UMs from the academic faculty members prior to the end of each academic year.
-In consultation with the Faculty Senate, the Council of Deans, and any other appropriate groups, the President of Faculty Senate and the Provost shall jointly forward recommendations to the President.
 The President shall appoint at least two (2) academic faculty UMs for the upcoming year, with the number of appointments made in any given year sufficient to maintain a pool of at least six UMs at all times.
 All appointees must be chosen from the recommendation list prepared by the President of Faculty Senate and the Provost.
 The UMs for academic faculty members normally shall take office on July 1 following their appointment by the President.